We recommend a stay at Abode, One of the best boutique hotels in Mumbai, located in the tourist hot spot, the Colaba district.

 So Wally and I were thankful for Abode, which I had discovered on the blog An Indian Summer.
 This hip boutique hotel located in the Colaba district of Mumbai occupies the first two floors of a Colonial building bearing the name Lansdowne House.
 The building was constructed in 1910 by the opium trader and once treasurer of Baghdad, Iraq, David Sassoon.

 Sian Pascale, the interior designer responsible for Abode's vibe has mixed bold geometric patterned floors and Colonial-era furnishings with modern amenities.
 We especially appreciated our room’s feather bed-topped mattress and rain showerhead.
-(It would have been even lovelier if Wally hadn’t somehow broke the shower knob and flooded our bathroom!)
+(It would have been even lovelier if Wally hadn’t somehow broken the shower knob and flooded our bathroom!)
 The ear plugs enclosed in a simple kraft paper envelope with the Mahatma Gandhi quote, “Peace is its own reward” on the side table were also a nice touch.

 On the way in, there’s an altar in the stairwell.
 It’s dedicated to the Hindu deity Lakshmi, the goddess of wealth and beauty, seated upon a lotus, handpainted by truck artists.